 Welcome to the website of Amir A. Aliabadi.
 Our group, Atmospheric Innovations Research (AIR) Laboratory, has a passion for applications of thermo-fluids in buildings and the environment.
 An understanding of single and multi-phase fluid mechanics, heat, and mass transfer phenomena can help solve many problems that involve the study of thermo-fluid systems.
 Some example applications include Heating Ventilation and Air Conditioning (HVAC), energy engineering, indoor and outdoor air quality, atmospheric science, and climate change.
-We are specialized in analytical methods, simulations, and experiments and aim to integrate relevant research in universities, institutes, laboratories, and industries across multiple disciplines and around the world.
+We are specialized in analytical methods, simulations, and experiments and aim to integrate relevant research in universities, institutes, laboratories, and industries.
 We foster collaborations among students, researchers, and professionals in a variety of research projects.
 We hope you have a pleasant visit here and please contact us with any inquiries.

 About Amir A. Aliabadi, Ph.D., P.Eng.